andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-How to Use The Belt and Suspenders Strategy: Visa-free Travel in Return
+How to Use the Belt and Suspenders Strategy for Visa-free Travel

-One of the biggest concerns that second citizenship seekers have involves the lower quality of the passport they are obtaining through either naturalization or investment.
+One of the biggest concerns that second citizenship seekers have involves the lower quality of the passport they obtain through either naturalisation or investment.

-We’ve spoken extensively about the value of the “second-tier” passport.
-A Tier-B passport can mean access to some not-so-accessible countries.
-It can also add immense value to your investment or corporate portfolio.
+We’ve spoken extensively about the value of the ‘second-tier‘ passport: a Tier-B passport can allow you to access some less accessible countries and possibly add immense value to your investment or corporate portfolio.

 Visa-free Travel